K. C. DeRhodes House: History

-In her will, Laura DeRhodes left the Wright-designed home to the First Methodist Church of South Bend to be used as a parsonage, but it never served that function.
+Laura and Kersey DeRhodes lived in their Wright-designed house the rest of their lives; they were South Bend social and civic leader.
+Laura DeRhodes was still living in the house in 1940 when she was interviewed by Wright researcher Grant Manson, whose notes of the interview are in the Oak Park Public Library.
+Laura lived in the house for the rest of her life, dying there in May 1952.
+Wright unsuccessfully tried to buy the home, whose contents were instead divided four ways.
+Laura left the building to the First Methodist Church of South Bend to be used as a parsonage, but it never served that function.
 The household goods were to be divided among First Methodist Church (who selected only the baby grand piano), the Progress Club (which took only the lawn mower and silver), the YWCA and the Camp Fire Girls (who received about half of the home's furnishings including the fire screen and andirons).